MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-user-scenarios.md

  - **New Hires** are authenticated users on Portal app.
  - **Guests** are anonymous users that can only see Blog and Portal apps.

-By definition, _Guest_ roles can login on the Portal App to get upgraded to _New User_ roles.
+By definition, _Guest_ roles can log in on the Portal App to get upgraded to _New User_ roles.
 And _New User_ roles are downgraded to _Guest_ access when they log out.

 ## User Scenarios